 Thus, understanding how warming will lead to changes in PFT’s will have direct implications for expected changes in ecosystem function.
 We are using a long-term circumpolar vegetation composition dataset to assess patterns of trait variation over space and community trait change over time to determine which traits (and their associated functions) have the greatest potential to respond rapidly to environmental change.

-As part of this effort, I founded the Tundra Trait Team, which now consists of more than 100 members and a database of nearly 92,000 plant trait observations.
-The database will be publicly available (see forthcoming data paper in Global Ecology and Biogeography – currently in press).
+As part of this effort we established the Tundra Trait Team, which now consists of more than 100 members and a database of nearly 92,000 plant trait observations.
+The database is publicly available (data paper in Global Ecology and Biogeography).
 If you are interested in joining the team or finding out more about the TTT database, please get in touch!

 Phenological responses to warming